- About moving properties

 You move a property from a source account to a destination account.

-To move a property, you must have the Manage Users and Edit permissions for both the source and destination accounts.
+To move a property, you must have the Administrator and Editor roles for both the source and destination accounts.

 If the source account no longer contains properties after the move, you can delete the source account.
 An empty source account still counts against the maximum number of Analytics accounts you can have.